objektwerks/akka.http.docker.kubernetes/README.md

 Docker Push
 -----------
->To push akka-http-server:0.1 to your DockerHub use one of these options:
+>To push an image to your DockerHub, consider one of these options:
 1. Docker Dashboard
 2. Microsoft VSCode Docker
 3. sbt -Ddocker.username=user-name -Ddocker.registry=registry-url docker:publish